'He had unbelievable promise': Community remembers Dadeville shooting victims at two prayer vigils

 Pastor Fred Hutcherson of Zion Hill Baptist Church also spoke at the late afternoon vigil.
 Hutcherson took the time to pray over the students and their parents and law enforcement.

-“We are a village that will come together, that when you hurt, I hurt, and I hurt, you hurt,” Hutcherson said.
+“We are a village that will come together.
+When you hurt, I hurt.
+[When] I hurt, you hurt,” Hutcherson said.
 “We are a village that will show love in the midst of these trying times.”

 Hutcherson wanted the young people to know that they were not alone during this time.